 Frequently asked questions about the Mundi Mundi Bash

-The Mundi Mundi Bash will run from Thursday, 15th August to Saturday, 17th August, 2024.
-However, you can opt to arrive on site and set up camp from Monday, 12th August, depending on which Vehicle Entry Pass you choose when you buy your tickets.
+The Mundi Mundi Bash will run from 21 – 23 August, 2025.
+However, you can opt to arrive on site and set up camp a few days earlier, depending on which Vehicle Entry Pass you choose when you buy your tickets.

 Where can I get tickets to the Mundi Mundi Bash?